-- CDPH gathered community concerns through meetings with local business owners, outreach efforts utilizing local media, and ongoing discussions with community members (May 2005-July 2007). - CDPH and the Contra Costa County Health Services Department released a Provisional Joint Health Statement, providing an evaluation of current exposure from contaminants at the Zeneca and adjacent RFS sites (June 2005; update in August 2007). - CDPH and ATSDR recommended that the East Stege Marsh be fenced and posted to eliminate exposure to contaminants remaining in the marsh (action completed in December 2005). - CDPH contacted OEHHA regarding the posting of fish advisories relative to the San Francisco Bay, along the shoreline in the Marina Bay area (December 2007).
+- CDPH gathered community concerns through meetings with local business owners, outreach efforts utilizing local media, and ongoing discussions with community members (May 2005-July 2007). - CDPH and the Contra Costa County Health Services Department released a Provisional Joint Health Statement, providing an evaluation of current exposure from contaminants at the Zeneca and adjacent RFS sites (June 2005; update in August 2007). - CDPH and ATSDR recommended that the East Stege Marsh be fenced and posted to eliminate exposure to contaminants remaining in the marsh (action completed in December 2005). - CDPH disseminate information summarizing the findings of this comprehensive PHA and discussed the results at a public meeting (August 2008) - CDPH coordinated the posting of fish advisories relative to the San Francisco Bay, along the shoreline in the Marina Bay area (November 2008).